CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_index.md

 ## Reading Order

 1. Read `project_index.md`.
+2. Read `project_status_ledger.md` when the task involves implementation, debugging, release, or validation.
-2. Open the smallest leaf file that answers the question.
+3. Open the smallest leaf file that answers the question.
-3. Expand to adjacent files only when the task crosses topic boundaries.
+4. Expand to adjacent files only when the task crosses topic boundaries.
-4. Return here before jumping to a different topic branch.
+5. Return here before jumping to a different topic branch.

 ## Context Rules

 - Read documentation files only when required by the active task.
 - Defer reading until the task proves the file is needed.
 - Keep affected docs updated whenever implementation changes alter behavior.
+- Keep `project_status_ledger.md` synchronized after implementation, regression discovery, meaningful validation, blocker changes, or issue resolution and revalidation.
+- Treat the ledger as the canonical current-state summary; keep architecture documents authoritative for structure and contracts, validation reports authoritative for detailed evidence, and implementation plans authoritative for intended work.
 - Always include a `Last updated: YYYY-MM-DD` line when modifying a document.
 - Pre-select relevant docs from folder structure and user intent before opening more files.